All articles

 Once you’ve ticked off the main tourist attractions of the area, take your time to uncover some of the other wonders of Flores.

 Stretch your legs with a hike out to one of the many waterfalls.
-Cunca Wulang Waterfall is nestled within the tropical rainforest, and accessed by a hike from Wesawe village.
+Cunca Wulang Waterfall sits within the tropical rainforest, and accessed by a hike from Wesawe village.
 Trek past picturesque views of rice fields, discover local vegetation including vanilla, coffee and cacao before reaching the canyon and taking a dip into the clear fresh water.

 Cunca Wulang Waterfall, one of the top things to do in Labuan Bajo - Luxury Escapes